Touxan/minitalk/minitalk/README.md

 # minitalk
-Basic C program for communication, from 42project.
+Basic C program for communication, from 42project. \n
 ################################
 # ___ ____ _  _ _  _ ____ _  _ #
 #  |  |  | |  |  \/  |__| |\ | #